Guides March 7, 2026

 On-page optimization involves optimizing individual web pages to rank higher in search results and attract more relevant traffic.
 This includes optimizing your title tags, meta descriptions, headings, content, and image alt text.
 Here’s how to tackle on-page SEO within WordPress without a plugin:

-Remember, on-page optimization is not about keyword stuffing.
+Remember, on-page optimization isn’t about keyword stuffing.
 Focus on creating valuable content that provides a great user experience, and naturally incorporate keywords where they make sense.
+A study by Backlinko showed that pages with optimized title tags and meta descriptions have a 30% higher click-through rate.

 Technical SEO: Ensuring Your Website is Crawlable and Indexable